• Home

 Balut is popular all over the Philippines and many Filipinos consider balut a delicacy.
 I actually shot a video of my Filipino friend Julia from munching on a balut.
 Enjoy:

-As for other street food items, I needed help.
+Even for traditional street food items, I needed help.
 That’s why we contacted the amazing folks at the Backstreet Academy, to help us guide through the original Cebu delicacies that foreigners rarely try.

 Together, we toured the local markets of Colon, Carbon and Pasil and enjoyed local delicacies as well as pure wonder of locals seeing foreigners.
 All eyes were on us, as this is the last spot tourists come to.